Install LazyTimer

 What to Do During Pomodoro Breaks

 Your 5-minute breaks should genuinely disconnect you from work.
-Stand up, stretch, grab water, look out a window, or do light exercise.
+Stand up, stretch, grab water, look out a window, or try breathing exercises to reset your focus.
 Avoid checking email or social media—these don't provide mental rest.
-For longer 15-30 minute breaks after four Pomodoros, consider taking a walk, having a healthy snack, or doing something creative and non-work-related.
+For longer 15-30 minute breaks after four Pomodoros, consider taking a walk, a brief meditation session, having a healthy snack, or doing something creative and non-work-related.

 Customizing Pomodoro Sessions